This hyper-fast GC is based on a fundamentally new design.

 What does ‘Thermal Gradient GC’ mean?

-In contrast to conventional temperature ramp GC systems, a continuous thermal gradient is applied across the separation column from the inlet to the outlet.
+In contrast to conventional temperature ramp gas chromatography (GC) systems, an additional spatial thermal gradient is applied across the separation column from the inlet to the outlet.
 This creates a velocity gradient, focusing a peak at lower separation temperatures.

-HyperChrom technology takes advantage of the 'Flow-Field' principle to create a thermal gradient (patent-registered).
+HyperChrom technology takes advantage of the patented 'Flow-Field' principle to create a thermal gradient.
 This is achieved by placing a resistively heated capillary sheath in a helical channel cooled by forced air flow onto the sheath.

 The FF-TG-GC is extremely fast.
 Direct resistive heating of the separation column enables controlled heating rates of up to 6000° C/min.
 Due to low thermal mass, cooling can be achieved in less than 10 seconds!